All Episodes

 Energy independence should be a goal that we should be energy independent in four years.

-Education should go back to the states, an elimination of common core, secure our borders, fix the VA which is broken, build up our military, define radical Islam for what it is, and you know, I I don't think any of these things are hard, but I don't hear anyone articulating that list that simply and the communication level is very low.
+And, you know, I don't think any of these things are hard, but I don't hear anyone articulating that list that simply, and the communication level is very low.

 Yeah, I think that happens to some extent.

-That's one of the reasons why I've chosen to boil things down the way I do, which is to say that almost all of our problems within the federal government today can be traced in one way or another to our refusal to adhere to these twin str structural protections in the Constitution.
+That's one of the reasons why I've chosen to boil things down the way I do, which is to say that almost all of our problems within the federal government today can be traced in one way or another to our refusal to adhere to these twin structural protections in the Constitution.

 The vertical protection we call federalism, which tells us to govern locally, and the horizontal protection that we call separation of powers.

-Separation of powers, coequal branches of government.
+Separation of powers, co-equal branches of government.

-You know, anyway, Senator Mike Lee, our lost Constitution, the willful subversion of America's founding document.
+Anyway, Senator Mike Lee, our lost Constitution, the willful subversion of America's founding document.

-Thank you so sir for being with us.
+Thank you, sir, for being with us.

 We appreciate it.